benf549/CARPdock/README.md

 Most of this script was vibe-coded, though it was validated on some test targets.
 Use at your own risk.

+Please report any issues, bugs, or feature requests in the GitHub Issues tab.
 ____

 ![An example output of all superimposed clusters from carp_dock.py](./images/example_carp_output.png)